 What is your favorite practical example of Power Automate?

 Initially, we had what was called “buttons,” but currently they’re known as instant flows where you simply press a button and the flow is created.
 There are two types:

 - A digital button you install on your phone or tablet.

 - A physical button connected to WiFi or Bluetooth that you stick on a table, wall, or any surface.

 A practical example of Power Automate in play is an experience I encountered with an engineering firm that had never used the Power Platform before.
 They agreed to use the platform and allowed me to visit and watch as they used the tools for the first time.

 On my first day at their warehouse, I noticed a group of people standing idle at the loading dock.
 I was curious to know what was going on.
 The person in charge explained that these individuals were waiting for the truck to arrive so that they can offload.
 The truck is often minutes or hours behind schedule

 The same thing happened on the second day.
 On the third day, the same thing happens, and being a process automation expert, I can’t take it anymore.
 So, I pull one of the WiFi buttons out of my bag, connect to the WiFi, and I create a flow.
-I collect the worker’s phone numbers and input them in the flow.
+I collect the worker’s phone numbers and input them into the flow.